Carlssonlab/conformalpredictor/README.md

     conda activate amcp
     pip install -e conformalpredictor

 Typical installation times range from 5 - 30 minutes.
-The software has been tested on MacOS 13.1 Ventura and Rocky Linux 9.
+The software has been tested on MacOS 13.1 Ventura, CentOS 7, and Rocky Linux 9.

 # Usage